 It's good to know ankle bracing and taping can help prevent ankle injuries, but what about improving strength and quality of movement?

 For example, is there anything we can do to make our ankles stronger?
-And how does wearing ankle braces fit into our training?
+And how does wearing volleyball ankle supports fit into our training?

 I'm just concerned wearing volleyball ankle supports will give our players a false sense of security.
 Wouldn't it make sense that improving strength and flexibility would reduce the chance of injury?
 I don't think coaches have given much consideration to training their player's by not wearing them.